-Screenpipe vs Littlebird — Open-Source Local-First Alternative
+Screenpipe vs Littlebird — the open-source alternative

-Complete screen memory vs simple window reading
+Full 24/7 screen + audio memory vs active-window reading

 The Verdict